 With tooth bonding and contouring, you can completely transform your smile’s appearance without drastically changing your healthy, natural tooth structure.
 Often, there is a tough decision whether to use porcelain veneers or cosmetic bonding.

-Learn about your options in cosmetic dentistry Chicago, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+Learn about your options in cosmetic dentistry in Chicago, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and surrounding communities in the Chicago Metro area.